Khadija-tulkubra/Password-generator-in-react/README.md

 2. Check the boxes to include:
    - Numbers
    - Symbols
-3. Click the `Generate` button (or auto-generate happens on change)
-4. Click `Copy` to copy the password to your clipboard
+3. Click `Copy` to copy the password to your clipboard

 ---